leanprover/reference-manual/CONTRIBUTING.md

 ### Style

+Automated tooling is not yet capable of implementing these rules perfectly, so pull requests that bring text into compliance with this guide are very welcome.
+If complying with style guidelines makes the text more difficult to understand, prioritize the understandability of the text.

+#### Typographical Unicode

+In English-language text, use the appropriate Unicode characters for left and right quotation marks (both single and double) and em dashes.

+#### Headings
 Headings should be set in title case, rather than just capitalizing the first word.
 This is defined in CMS rule 8.160, but a good first approximation is to capitalize the first and last words, plus all words other than the following:
  * prepositions less than five letters when not used as adverbs or adjectives
  * "a", "an", "the", "to" (infinitive marker), "and", "but", "for", "or", "nor"
  * conventionally lower-case components of names, like "de" or "van"

+#### Lists
 Numbered or bulleted lists should be introduced by a grammatically-complete sentence that is terminated with a colon, follow one of two options:

  * All list items contain one or more complete sentences that start with a capital letter and are punctuated accordingly.